shader-slang/spec/specification/statements.md

 Expression Statement [stmt.expr]
 --------------------

-An <dfn>expression statement</dfn> evaluates an expression, and then ignores the resulting value.
+An **expression statement** evaluates an expression, and then ignores the resulting value.

 ```.syntax
 ExpressionStatement :